MyMacroFit

 Adjusting for Your Goals

-For maintenance: Add 200–300 kcal through larger carbohydrate servings (bigger rice/oat portions, extra piece of fruit, larger sweet potato).
+For maintenance: Add 200-300 kcal through larger carbohydrate servings (bigger rice/oat portions, extra fruit, larger sweet potato).

-For muscle building (lean bulk): Add 200–300 kcal above your TDEE — increase carbohydrates primarily (extra rice, oats, or fruit).
+For muscle building (lean bulk): Add 200-300 kcal above your TDEE, increase carbohydrates primarily.
 Keep protein at 155g+.

-On training days vs rest days: Eat slightly more on heavy training days (add 100–200g extra rice or oats) and slightly less on rest days (remove one snack or reduce carbs at one meal).
+On training days vs rest days: Eat slightly more on heavy training days (add 100-200g extra rice or oats) and slightly less on rest days.
+This "calorie cycling" approach fuels the work that matters while keeping your weekly average on target.

-Protein at every meal and snack — the 155g daily protein target is intentional.
-Protein is the most filling macronutrient, reduces muscle loss during a deficit, and has the highest thermic effect (25–30% of protein calories are burned during digestion).
+Protein at every meal and snack.
+The 155g daily target isn't arbitrary.
+Protein is the most filling macronutrient, it protects muscle during a deficit, and 25-30% of its calories are burned just digesting it.
+When clients tell me they're "starving" on their plan, low protein is almost always the culprit.

 Sources

-2. Protein requirements during energy deficit — Helms et al., British Journal of Nutrition, 2014
+2. Helms ER, et al. Protein requirements during energy restriction in resistance-trained athletes.
+British Journal of Nutrition, 2014.

-3. Calorie balance and body composition — Hall et al., American Journal of Clinical Nutrition, 2012
+3. Hall KD, et al. Energy balance and its components.
+American Journal of Clinical Nutrition, 2012.

 Ready to get your numbers?